 Home Depot also offers a variety of free workshops for adults to help you upgrade your house.
 Topics include tiling, gardening, painting techniques, woodworking projects, and more.
 For adults, some of the larger projects do have a small fee.

-Enjoy scenic river views, a playground, hiking trials, marsh lands, and more!
+Enjoy scenic river views, a playground, hiking trails, marshlands, and more!
 There is also a long paved walking trail that connects various areas of downtown.

 1st Street Sculpture Garden

-If you haven’t noticed yet, Chattanooga is chalk full of beautiful art.
-In this unique garden you can explore a variety of large-scale rotating art exhibits.
+If you haven’t noticed yet, Chattanooga is chock-full of beautiful art.
+In this unique garden, you can explore a variety of large-scale rotating art exhibits.

 Kids’ Craft Classes at Michaels’